City of Dunedin (ship): Search

-When the City of Dunedin failed to arrive in Nelson she was initially thought of as being either delayed or having sailed straight to Hokitika.
+When the City of Dunedin failed to arrive in Nelson she was initially thought to be delayed or to have sailed straight to Hokitika.
 As time went on and debris was found along the Wellington coast, she was considered to have hit one of the rocks near the Cape and sunk.

 The gunboat Sandfly under Captain Fox carried out a search of the shores on both sides of the strait.

-A search on foot of the coast from Lyall Bay to Ohariu Bay was carried out by J W Rayer to ascertain the ships fate.
+A search on foot of the coast from Lyall Bay to Ohariu Bay was carried out by J. W. Rayer to ascertain the ship's fate.
 Various pieces of the ship and its contents were found strewn along the coast.
 The majority of the relics of the wreck were found between the Pilot Station and Sinclair Head.

 Estimates of the actual number of passengers ranged from 250 to 600 in some papers published 20 to 40 years after the event.
-She did have capacity to carry these kinds of numbers as on her initial excursion to Otago Heads in 1863 she had about 500 on board.
-The point against these claimed numbers is that the newspapers at the time the ship went missing only referred to 50 to 60 people on board.
-In addition, despite searches of the coastline where she was supposed to have foundered, no bodies were found.
+She had the capacity to carry similar numbers, as on her initial excursion to Otago Heads in 1863 she had about 500 on board.
+Newspapers at the time the ship went missing referred to 50 to 60 people on board.
+Despite searches of the coastline where she was believed to have foundered, no bodies were found.